embassy-rs/ekv/README.md

   - Atomic writes: Start a write transaction, write multiple keys, commit.
 If power fails midway, either all or no writes are committed.
   - Consistent reads: Read transactions see a consistent snapshot of the database, unaffected by concurrent writes.
   - Unlimited read transactions and one write transaction are allowed concurrently.
+- Wear leveling: erase cycles are spread out evenly between all flash pages.
+Pages are allocated cyclically.
+At boot, a random seed is required to decide which is the first.

 ## TODO

 Soon:

 - Add (optional) CRCs to check data integrity.
 Both headers and data.
-- start allocator at a random offset, to ensure wear leveling.

 Later: